gambitproject/gambit/doc/tools.gnm.rst

 :program:`gambit-gnm` reads a game on standard input and computes Nash equilibria using a global Newton method approach developed by Govindan and Wilson [GovWil03]_.
-This program is a wrapper around the `Gametracer 0.2 <http://dags.stanford.edu/Games/gametracer.html>`_ implementation by Ben Blum and Christian Shelton.
+This program is based on the `Gametracer 0.2 <http://dags.stanford.edu/Games/gametracer.html>`_ implementation by Ben Blum and Christian Shelton.

+The algorithm takes as a parameter a mixed strategy profile.
+This profile is interpreted as defining a ray in the space of games.
+The profile must have the property that, for each player, the most frequently played strategy must be unique.

+The algorithm finds a subset of equilibria starting from any given profile.
+Multiple starting profiles may be generated via the `-n` option or specified via the `-s` option; different starting profiles may result in different subsets of equilibria being found.

 .. program:: gambit-gnm